alvarobartt/safejax/examples/README.md

 To run this Python script you won't need to install anything else than `safejax`, as both `jax` and `flax` are installed as part of it.

-In this case a single one layer model will be created, as for now, `flax` doesn't have any pre-defined architecture such as ResNet, but you can use [`flaxmodels`](https://github.com/matthias-wright/flaxmodels) for that, as defines some well-known architectures written in `flax`.
+In this case, a single-layer model will be created, for now, `flax` doesn't have any pre-defined architecture such as ResNet, but you can use [`flaxmodels`](https://github.com/matthias-wright/flaxmodels) for that, as it defines some well-known architectures written in `flax`.

 ```python
 import jax